-Note: For more information about the AgentID and Password request parameters, refer to the Voice Platform SDK 7.6 .NET (or Java) API Reference.
-For more information about the Extension request parameter, see "Use of the Extensions Attribute" on page 154.
+- Notes: For more information about the AgentID and Password request parameters, refer to the Voice Platform SDK 8.x .NET (or Java) API Reference. - For more information about the Extensions request parameter, see "Use of the Extensions Attribute" on page 152.